kenpusney/69/README.md

 69
 ==

-The answer to sex, future and everything.
+The answer to LOVE, FUTURE and the ROOT.